-The low unemployment rate and towering costs in developed countries hinder their chances of expanding and maximizing their business’s potential growth.
+The low unemployment rate and towering costs in developed countries that also ventures to business process outsourcing hinder their chances of expanding and maximizing their business’s potential growth.

 Along with the ongoing skill gap that happens in several countries, businesses should expect strict competition in their local employment market.